 Who we are

-Lutheran Medical Center Foundation is a Colorado 501c3 public nonprofit that partners with individuals, businesses, grantmakers and physicians to achieve its mission of building philanthropic support for not-for-profit Lutheran Medical Center and all of its affiliated services, including Lutheran Hospice at Collier Hospice Center, West Pines Behavioral Health and Colorado Lutheran Home.
+Lutheran Medical Center Foundation is a Colorado 501c3 public nonprofit that partners with individuals, businesses, grantmakers and physicians to achieve its mission of building philanthropic support for not-for-profit Lutheran Medical Center and all of its affiliated services, including Lutheran Hospice at Collier Hospice Center and West Pines Behavioral Health.

 Our vision is to provide for the changing healthcare needs of our communities by building state-of-the-art facilities, developing innovative care models, and making sure that all patients have access to world-class care.
 Our Foundation turns good healthcare into exceptional healthcare by enabling Lutheran’s staff to exceed the expectations of the people we serve.